Playing Time Data

 How Many Players Stay All Four Years at College of Charleston Baseball?

-44% of freshmen who join College of Charleston baseball stay on the roster for all four years — above the D1 average of 28%.
-The one-and-done rate — players who leave after their first year — is 19%.
+55% of freshmen who join College of Charleston baseball stay on the roster for all four years — above the D1 average of 38%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 19%.
 On average, players spend 2.9 seasons on the College of Charleston roster.

 Career Outcomes